nuxt-modules/sanity/docs/content/en/configuration.md

 Add a global `<SanityImage>` component to assist with URL transformations.
 See [the docs](/helpers/images) for more information.

+If you have `components: true` set in your `nuxt.config` file, then this helper will be registered with `@nuxt/components` and imported only where needed, rather than registered globally.

 ### `contentHelper`

 - Type: **boolean**
 - Default: **`true`**

 Add a global `<SanityContent>` component to display portable text.
 See [the docs](/helpers/portable-text) for more information.

+If you have `components: true` set in your `nuxt.config` file, then this helper will be registered with `@nuxt/components` and imported only where needed, rather than registered globally.

 ### `additionalClients`